sagemath/trac_to_gh/Issue 8274.md

  }}}
  The only other change this patch appears to make is probably undesirable, as it overwrites a line of code related to documentation.
 However, I might be wrong on this, as another patch appears to be related to this.
 * #7865 documents an error on OpenSolaris - I've not verified if this is an issue with the latest R.
-* SAGE64 is not used on any platform other than OX X, so prevents a 64-bit build on OpenSolaris, Solaris, or any other platform which supports the building of 64-bit code by addition of the -m64 option.
 * From a quick read of the R manual, it would appear better performance is possible if certainly libraries exist.
 It would seem sensible that notices are issues that better performance can be obtained, and how one might go about that.

 Overall, with a previous version having reached patch level 22, I suspect this package needs a bit of a cleanup followed by proper testing on multiple platforms.

+---

+See (also) #9906 (and some other tickets).
+The current version in Sage is meanwhile R-2.10.1.p4 (#10016).

 Issue created by migration from https://trac.sagemath.org/ticket/8274